fish-shell/fish-shell/sphinx_doc_src/cmds/count.rst

 .. _cmd-count:

-count - count the number of elements of an array
+count - count the number of elements of a list
 ================================================

 Synopsis